Robert Barnes

 There is one account where Robert Barnes went to an English priest named Hugh Latimer, who surprisingly had written anti-Protestant tracts.
 (1487 – martyred/burned Oct.16, 1555)

 Question.
 Are you seeing the antichrist hatred against those that wanted the people to have the word of God for themselves?
-Are you see the cost of being a true disciple of Jesus Christ against an antichrist and apostate church?
+Are you seeing the cost of being a true disciple of Jesus Christ against an antichrist and apostate church?

 Bilney went to Latimer to hear Latimer’s confession of sin and in his confession Barnes bore witness of Christ and the gospel of Christ to Latimer.

-Confederated for change.
 Shortly after this Latimer was converted.

 And these three men, Bilney, Barnes, and Latimer formed the nucleus of a Protestant Study Group known as the White Horse Inn in 1518.